raimu/kephas/Application-Services.md

         //...
     }

+> This is a very powerful feature that allows the replacement of service implementation in a declarative way.
+A simple case is the replacement of the "Null" services provided by Kephas with real implementations.
+The "Null" services have always the lowest override priority.

 ## Multiple services with the same contract
 If the application service contract should allow multiple registered service implementations, set the AllowMultiple option to true in the contract declaration.